Iconography of Shiva temples in Tamil Nadu: Lingam

 The Lingam (also, Linga, Ling, Shiva linga, Shiv ling, Sanskrit लिङ्गं liṅgaṃ, meaning "mark" or "sign") is a representation of the Hindu deity Shiva used for worship in Hindu temple.
 The lingam is the principal deity in most Shiva temples in South India.
 The lingam is often represented with the Yoni, a symbol of the goddess or of Shakti, female creative energy.
 The union of lingam and yoni represents the "indivisible two-in-oneness of male and female, the passive space and active time from which all life originates".
 A complementary theory suggests that the Lingam represents the beginning and ending Stambha pillar symbolizing the infinite nature of Shiva.

 The propagation of linga worship on a large scale in South India is believed to be from Chola times (late 7th century A.D.), through Rig veda, the oldest literature details about worshipping Shiva in the form of linga.
 Pallavas propagated Somaskanda as the principal form of worship, slightly deviating from the Shaiva agamas; Cholas being strict shaivas, established lingams in all the temples.
 The relation between Shiva and the lingam extends to the Indus Valley civilization, where several remains, such as the round stone caps at Harappa and the well-known seal of polycelphalic yogi (saint), have led scholars to attribute the primordial native origin.
 Svayambu lingam indicates a lingam that comes into existence on its own accord and not erected by human beings.
 Some of the temples are built around the lingam, with its position maintained as the sanctum.

 The temple structures is divided into five lingams with the main one at the sanctum supplying power to the rest.
-The others are dhvaja lingam or flag lingam (signifying flag pole), bhadra lingam or prosperous lingam (signifying the balipeetha), stupa lingam (signifying vimana tower) that raises over sanctum and the sacrificer or officiating priest.
+The others are dhvaja lingam or flag lingam (signifying flag pole), bhadra lingam or prosperous lingam (signifying the bali pitha), stupa lingam (signifying vimana tower) that raises over sanctum and the sacrificer or officiating priest.